i-am-grub/MultiGP_Toolkit/docs/usage/fpvscores/index.rst

      - Required when FPVScores Event UUID isn't provided at upload
    * - MultiGP Global Qualifier
      - Not Required
      - Not Required - when uploading without a linked FPVScores Organisation, the results will be uploaded without being linked to an FPVScores Organisation.
-These results will not be capable of being managed by the user in the future.
+These results will not be capable of being managed by an Organisation once uploaded.

 Linking a FPVScores Organisation
 -------------------------------------------